kristinemlarson/gnssrefl/tests/use_cases/use_smm3.md

 ### Steps for Longer Analysis:

-Use **make_json_input** but set -allfreq True and -peak2noise 3.5

-I had to do some hand-editing to the json file.
-For example, I set the allowed azimuths:

-- 70-180
-- 180-270
+Use **make_json_input** to set your analysis inputs.
+Instead of the defaults, set the special height and elevation angles, allfreq to True, peak to noise ratio to 3.5, and minimum amplitude to 15:

+<code>make_json_input smm3 72.573 -38.470  3252.453 -peak2noise 3.5 -allfreq True  -ampl 15 -e1 5 -e2 15 -h1 8 -h2 20</code>

-These azimuths are the "quiet" areas for making scientific measurements Summit Camp.
+The azimuth mask had to be hand-edited.
+These azimuths are the "quiet" areas for making scientific measurements at Summit Camp.
 To keep the reflection zones quite large - I only opted to only use data from 5-15 degree elevation angles.
-This will make the amplitudes of the peaks in the periodogram larger, so I also set the required amplitude to 15.
+This will make the amplitudes of the peaks in the periodogram larger.
 I also removed the Galileo signals from the json since they are not in the RINEX files I am using.
 [Sample json](smm3.json)

-Make daily SNR files:
+Then make SNR files:

 <code>rinex2snr smm3 2018 180 -orb gnss -doy_end 365</code>

-Now analyze daily SNR files:
+Run **gnssir**:

 <code>gnssir smm3 2018 180 -doy_end 365 </code>